skip to content

 In my research and teaching, I approach music and its cultures in the widest interdisciplinary sense, incorporating perspectives of cultural and intellectual history, music theory and the history of science, and as well as mediality and the philosophy of technology.

-My latest project, funded by an ERC Starting Grant, is entitled 'Sound and Materialism in the 19th Century.'
-This began in September 2015 and examines how a scientific-materialist conception of sound was formed alongside a dominant culture of romantic idealism.
-It draws to a close in 2021, and has hosted four postdoctoral scholars--Edward Gillin, Melle Kromhaut, Melissa van Drie and Stephanie Probst--since 2016.
-My monograph, on the agon of idealist and physicalist conceptions of sound, is forthcoming.
+Between 2015-21, I was Principal Investigator for an ERC Starting Grant entitled 'Sound and Materialism in the 19th Century.'
+This examined how a scientific-materialist conception of sound was formed alongside a dominant culture of romantic idealism.
+It hosted four postdoctoral scholars--Edward Gillin, Melle Kromhaut, Melissa van Drie and Stephanie Probst--held three conferences, and contributed a set of publications (6 books, 23 chapters, 20 articles et al.) to the ongoing discourse on material culture within the humanities.

 Major prizes for research include the Lewis Lockwood Award and the Alfred Einstein Award of the American Musicological Society, the Bruno Nettl Prize of the Society for Ethnomusicology, the Donald Tovey Memorial Prize of the University of Oxford, a Deems Taylor Award of the American Society for Composers, Authors, and Publishers, and a Philip Leverhulme Prize in History.

-When time permits, I am active as a collaborative pianist, having performed in Germany, Italy, the UK, and on both coasts of the US.
+When time permits, I am active as a pianist and conductor, having directed several recordings with the Philharmonia Orchestra, and performed in Germany, Italy, the UK, and on both coasts of the US.

 Publications